blitz-js/blitz/CONTRIBUTING.md

    - If it fails, run `git subrepo clean nextjs` and try again
 5. Run `yarn`
 6. Run `yarn manypkg check` and optionally `yarn manypkg fix` to fix any issues
+7. Run `yarn lint` - fix any issues
-7. Run `yarn build` - fix any issues
+8. Run `yarn build` - fix any issues
-8. Under `nextjs/`, run `./check-pre-compiled.sh` and commit the changes
+9. Under `nextjs/`, run `./check-pre-compiled.sh` and commit the changes
-9. Run `yarn test:nextjs-size` and update tests if there are any failures
+10. Run `yarn test:nextjs-size` and update tests if there are any failures
-10. Open PR and fix any failing tests
+11. Open PR and fix any failing tests
+12. Any doc updates?